Cutting Stripe Creation Time by 80% for Figma Designers

 What I'd do differently

-• Measure retention, not just acquisition.
-I don't have access to see how users are using the plugin, but knowing how often users are using the plugin would give me feedback on what features to prioritize next.
+• Track retention, not just acquisition.
+Knowing how often users are using the plugin would give me feedback on what features to prioritize next.

 Key learnings